How to Fire Someone Gracefully: Best Tips and Strategies

 Performance

 Generally speaking, you are within your full right to fire an employee if they are not performing to the level that you expect.
 Each company and organization has certain quotas and performance metrics that all employees need to meet.
-And if a certain employee is consistently missing these quotas or standards, even with the use of a time tracker and other software to aid employees with their work, then you have a good reason to fire them.
+If a certain employee is consistently ignoring their employee write-ups, missing these quotas or standards, even with the use of a time tracker and other software to aid employees with their work, then you have a good reason to fire them.

 However, keep in mind that employees need to be given a chance to improve before termination.
 So, if you notice someone underperforming, give them an assessment and a chance to make up for the mistake before taking further action.